ReemShData/sql-python-analysis/README.md

 - SQL (SQLite) : Data extraction and analysis
 - Python (Pandas, Matplotlib) : Visualization and dashboard

+## Note on Column Names
+Due to CSV import limitations in SQLite Online, column names were auto-renamed:
+- c1 = Branch
+- c2 = Category
+- c3 = Payment_Type
+- c4 = Order_Date
+- c5 = Price
+- c6 = Profit

 ## Key Findings
 - Total Profit: $5,001.61
 - Best Branch: Austin-Texas with $2,209.36
 - Best Category: Electronics with $1,712.73
 - Most Used Payment: Cash with 57.3%
+- Best Month: June with $642.29

 ## Decision & Recommendations
 - Invest more in Austin-Texas as it is the top performer
 - Focus on Electronics as it drives most profit
 - Encourage Cash payments as they dominate transactions
+- Plan promotions in June as it is the best month
 - Review Sparks-Nevada branch strategy urgently

 ## Analysis Steps & Results